1. Ontario Health Insurance Plan (OHIP) coverage

 - The patient has a molecular diagnosis which explains the phenotype

-- The patient has had previous comprehensive panel testing within the last 3 years
+- The patient has had previous comprehensive panel testing completed in the last 3 years where the panel contained virtually all known genes for the patient’s clinical indication

 - The patient has previously undergone clinical whole exome sequencing